-On a sunny day outside the beachside town of Málaga, Spain, it’s a commonplace to find a painting placing on a deserted wall amidst the greater expected types of graffiti.
-Getting towards the paintings, it’s miles even extra surreal to recognize the portray is a Monet or a Vermeer or a Rembrandt – well, a duplicate of 1 – and that the body it seems to be placed in is an illusion, a part of the portray itself.
+On a sunny day outside the beachside town of Málaga, Spain, it’s commonplace to find a painting on a deserted wall amidst the greater expected types of graffiti.
+Getting towards the pictures, it’s even more surreal to recognize the portray is a Monet, Vermeer, or Rembrandt – well, a duplicate of 1 – and that the body it seems to be placed in is an illusion, a part of the portray itself.

 At this spot just off the motorway in Vélez-Málaga, there aren’t any vacationer loads shuffling via a crowded museum and no stark white gallery walls, just a pleasant viewing revel in with the sound of birds chirping and a heat breeze.
 Spanish artist Julio Anaya Cabanding likes to paint in this environment.
 He has specialized in replicating antique masterpieces (and their authentic frames) in abandoned locations and on abandoned cardboard with his classical education.